Sandberg Game: Calls

 Costas: [Over Kubek] And he hits it to deep left center!
 Look out!
 Do you believe it, it's gone!
 We will go to the 11th, tied at 11.

-After Sandberg hit his second home run in the game (with two out in the bottom of the 9th to tie it 11–11), Costas cried "That's the real Roy Hobbs because this can't be happening!
-We're sitting here, and it doesn't make any difference if it's 1984 or '54-just freeze this and don't change a thing!"
+After Sandberg hit his second home run in the game (with two out in the bottom of the 10th to tie it 11–11), Costas cried "That's the real Roy Hobbs because this can't be happening!
+We're sitting here, and it doesn't make any difference if it's 1984 or '54 — just freeze this and don't change a thing!"

 Linescore

 Aftermath

 The Cubs ended their playoff drought on September 24 at Three Rivers Stadium in front of just over 5,000 fans, many of whom were Cubs fans.
-Rick Sutcliffe threw a two-hit complete game for his sixteenth straight victory, and the Cubs won the National League East.
+Rick Sutcliffe threw a two-hit complete game for his fourteenth straight victory, and the Cubs won the National League East.

 In the NLCS, the Cubs easily won the first two games at Wrigley Field against the San Diego Padres.
 The Padres were the winners of the Western Division with Steve Garvey, Tony Gwynn, Eric Show, Goose Gossage and Alan Wiggins.
 With wins of 13–0 and 4–2, the Cubs needed to win only one game of the next three in San Diego to make it to the World Series.
-After being beaten in Game 3 7–1, the Cubs lost Game 4 when Smith, with the game tied 5–5, allowed a game-winning home run to Garvey in the bottom of the ninth inning.
+After being beaten in Game 3 7–1, the Cubs lost Game 4 when Smith, with the game tied 5–5, allowed a walk-off home run to Garvey in the bottom of the ninth inning.
 In Game 5 the Cubs took a 3–0 lead into the 6th inning, and a 3–2 lead into the seventh with Sutcliffe (who won the Cy Young Award that year) still on the mound.
 Then, Leon Durham had a sharp grounder go under his glove.
 This critical error helped the Padres win the game 6–3, with a 4-run 7th inning and keep Chicago out of the 1984 World Series against the Detroit Tigers.

 In 1984, Sandberg's runs and triples totals led the National League.
 He nearly became only the third player to collect 20 doubles, triples, home runs, and stolen bases in the same season, led the Cubs to the National League's Eastern Division title (their first championship of any kind since 1945), and won the National League Most Valuable Player Award, the first by a Cub since Ernie Banks' back-to-back honors in 1958 and 1959.

 After his great season in which he garnered national attention, he wrote an autobiography Ryno with Fred Mitchell.

 ESPN replayed significant portions of the game prior to Sandberg's Hall of Fame induction in 2005, which show Sutter turning and shouting "Damn!" to himself when Sandberg hit the second one.
 However, Sutter later credited that replaying with helping him achieve his own Hall of Fame election the following year.

+Sandberg died on July 28, 2025, at the age of 65.